Anarion-zuo/MIT-6.824/src/raft/note.md

 I am using brute-force version of implementation on encoding & decoding state.

+## sm problem

+When an RPC handler's reply is recved by sender, the sender naturally assumes that the all state transition has already taken place in the recver.
+This is certainly not the case if the handler calls `issueTransfer`.
+Therefore, RPC handlers must call `transfer` inside themselves, to ensure that each of them is a self-contained state-transfer operation.

+This resolves the cases that sometimes there are 2 leaders at the same instance.

 ## lab2D

 After installing a snapshot, leader must populate the snapshot to all followers.
 This is equivalent to fast-forward a follower's log to the place of the snapshot.